 First of all, congratulations

-Here is the good news – it is more than possible to build a profitable business on Amazon and for that very purpose, we have prepared a comprehensive Amazon FBA guide.
+Here is the good news -- it is more than possible to build a profitable business on Amazon and for that very purpose, we have prepared a comprehensive guide on how to sell on Amazon.

 However, to get that dreamy, seven-figure revenue, you will have to work hard and smart.
 So without further adieu, let us get started.